no4ni/scaleSmooth/README.md

 <b>scaleSmooth</b> lets you enlarge and enhance low-resolution images using only math.<br>
 Enlarge images and get more quality without losing accuracy (except contrastBoldScale) and hallucinations.
 It's just math!<br><br>

-**scaleSmooth** is a windows application on .NET 8.0 on Visual Studio C#, but we'll be glad, if you create your repository of scaleSmooth / scaleRough / scaleFurry / contrastBoldScale / scaleSeparate / scaleBilinearInterExtra for other platforms and languages (write me and I'll attach link to your repository) or commit here updates for optimization, batch, interface or more accuracy.<br>
+**scaleSmooth** is a windows application on .NET 8.0 on Visual Studio C#, but we'll be glad, if you create your repository of scaleSmooth / scaleRough / scaleFurry / contrastBoldScale / scaleSeparate / scaleBilinearApproximation for other platforms and languages (write me and I'll attach link to your repository) or commit here updates for optimization, batch, interface or more accuracy.<br>

 **scaleSmooth** is algorithms by sequential calculations, so it's might be very slow (use fast/accurate regulator if it will be needed) and it can't parallelize by many CPU's or GPU (except scaleSeparate and scaleBilinearApproximation - now realized parallelize only by CPU's), but you can run as many copies of other methods at the same time as many logical CPU's you have without losing speed.<br>